JeffersonLab/E2SAR/README.md

 #### Install Boost from source

 Use [this procedure](https://www.boost.io/doc/user-guide/getting-started.html) to build Boost from scratch (particularly on older Linux systems, like ubuntu 22).
+Use the b2 build tool.

 When using it with meson be sure to set `BOOST_ROOT` to wherever it is installed (like e.g. `export BOOST_ROOT=/home/ubuntu/boost-install`) as per [these instructions](https://mesonbuild.com/Dependencies.html#boost).